 Beebe's research in an undersea vessel called the bathysphere took him a record-setting half a mile under the ocean off Bermuda in 1934 to record for the first time human observations of the deep sea.
 The bathysphere is currently displayed at the New York Aquarium.

 After World War II, under the leadership of Fairfield Osborn, one of the foremost conservationists of the era, the organization expanded its programs in field biology and conservation.
 In 1946 WCS helped found the Jackson Hole Wildlife Park, which became part of the Grand Teton National Park in 1962.

 In the late 1950s WCS began a series of wildlife surveys and projects in Kenya, Tanganyika (now Tanzania), Uganda, Ethiopia, Sudan, Burma, and the Malay peninsula.
 In 1959 it sponsored George Schaller's seminal study of mountain gorillas in Congo.
 Since that expedition, Schaller has gone on to become the world's preeminent field biologist, studying wildlife throughout Africa, Asia, and South America.

 The conservation activities of the Bronx Zoo and WCS continued to expand under the leadership of William Conway, who became director of the Zoo in 1962 and President of WCS in 1992.
 Active as a field biologist in Patagonia, Conway promoted a new vision of zoos as conservation organizations, which cooperated in breeding endangered species.
 He also designed new types of zoo exhibits aimed at teaching visitors about habitats that support wildlife, and he encouraged the expansion of WCS's field programs.

-Today, in addition to running five facilities in New York, WCS is at work on some 500 projects in 60 nations around the world that are intended to protect both wildlife and the wild places in which they live.
+Today, in addition to running five facilities in New York, WCS works in nearly 60 countries around the world in order to save wildlife and the wild places in which they live.